vitelasso/kalshi-take-home-assignment/README.md

 The BLoC was tested using the **bloc_test** library and several dependencies were mocked in other to proceed with the tests.

+ Dart format and Flutter analyze commands were run, with no issues found!

  ## Improvements
  The followig improvements could be done in order to increase the scalability of the app like: